mlcommons/ck/README.md

  > git clone https://github.com/ctuning/ck.git ck

-Note: we plan to add CK to standard Python distributions (Linux and Windows) and Debian - if you would like to help, please get in touch.
+Note: we plan to add CK to standard Python distributions (Linux and Windows) and Debian - any help is appreciated.

 Now, you can simply add CK bin directory to your OS PATH environment variable and you are ready to go.
-For example, try to invoke CK command line front end via:
+For example, you check CK's command line front-end via:

  > ck